 Do not use interlibrary loan for items in the library catalog.
 Instead, you may place a hold in the catalog to have it sent to your library for pick up.

-Document Delivery is a service that allows you to order copies of articles held in the library's print collection of journals and newspapers.
+Document Delivery is a service that allows you to order items held in the library's print collection including book chapters and journal and newspaper articles.
 When you place an order for an article, we will find it in the print collection, scan it, and deliver it to you electronically.

 Do not use document delivery for articles that are available in full-text in the library's online subscriptions.
 If you are having trouble retrieving a full-text article, please ask a librarian and they will help you get it.